 Even then it is difficult to sway the casual sports fan in this region to come to a Temple football game, as there are more Penn State football fans living inside the Philadelphia market than Temple football fans.

 But despite what comes off as negativity for Temple, I will admit, that there is a promising future for this program as more tickets are being sold by the school.

 This season Temple hopes to continue building the foundation for becoming Philadelphia’s college football team, a mission initiated by Al Golden and continued by Steve Addazio.
 Before Temple is able to bring in crowds of 35,000 every weekend to Lincoln Financial Field, they have some catching up to do.

-Have a listen to the podcast below, then make sure you are subscribed in iTunes, and following the show on Get Glue!
+Have a listen to the podcast below, then make sure you are subscribed to iTunes, and following the show on getting Glue!
 Follow Pompey on Twitter @pompeysgridlock (follow me too), and check out Owls Inq on Philly.com.

-A portion of this podcast will be featured in our first ever encore presentation Friday evening, airing live on Pioneer Digital TV channels 150 and 152 in Oklahoma, and parts of Texas and Kansas where available.
+A portion of this podcast will be featured in our first-ever encore presentation Friday evening, airing live on Pioneer Digital TV channels 150 and 152 in Oklahoma, and parts of Texas and Kansas where available.
 Click here for more information.